-A student may repeat a course(s) that he/she has failed only once.
-This applies only to core courses in DMS, MRI, OTA, and PTA, and all courses in the ST programs, as MA and PhT are based on the cumulative grade for the Module.
+A student may repeat a Module that he/she has failed only once.
+This applies only to core Modules in DMS, MRI, OTA, PTA, and ST programs, as DA, MA and PhT are based on the cumulative grade for the Module.
 All repeated courses will appear on the student's transcript, but only the highest grade earned will be included in the calculation of the cumulative grade point average.
 Attendance in successfully repeated classes/modules will also replace attendance in a prior unsuccessful attempt.
 Coursework repeated may adversely affect students' academic progress in terms of the maximum time frame.
 General Education courses in the DMS AAS, MRI AAS, OTA AAS and PTA AAS programs CANNOT be repeated.
 By failing one course, the student fails the module and will have to repeat all courses if admitted back to the program through the selection process.